This post may contain affiliate links.

 Chocolate Cobbler has a warm, fudgy pudding covered with a moist chocolate cake.
-It's like a chocolate lava cake, but wayyyy easier and just as delicious.
-Top it with a scoop of ice cream, and good luck putting that spoon down! 😉
+It’s like a chocolate lava cake, but wayyyy easier and just as delicious.
+Top it with a scoop of ice cream, and it’ll soon be at the top of your list of easy chocolate dessert recipes!!

 A couple of my siblings told me lately that they “couldn’t believe” I hadn’t added this family favorite to the blog yet.
 It’s a recipe I’ve been meaning to add for awhile now and let me tell you, it’s worth the wait!!!

-She'd typically have some sort of meat (meatloaf is my fav!), a potato dish, some sort of veggie, and dessert.
-If Mom was in a hurry to get a meal on the table, this Chocolate Cobbler from one of the old cookbooks was a go-to dessert!
-Long story short, if you want an easy recipe with simple ingredients that's sure to get your chocolate fix!
+You see, my mom is simply incredible….she become a chiropractor, raised four kids, helped on the farm and she was (still is!) a fantastic cook!
+For lunch, she’d typically serve some sort of meat (meatloaf is my fav!), a potato dish, some sort of veggie, and dessert.
+If Mom was in a hurry, this Chocolate Cobbler from one of the old cookbooks was a go-to dessert!

 Ingredients Needed